FzComet206/Spherical-World-Generation/README.md

 ---

 There are of course many different ways implement a procedurally generated biome system.
-I can generate a biome straight out of noise, or using rapid exploring random trees, or using control points.
-I created the biome through emergence.
+I can generate a biome straight out of noise, or using rapid exploring random trees, or using biome control points.
+I created the biome through the concept of "emergence".
 The idea is that we create a humidity map, and then a temperature map.
 Then we define the biome types according to those values.

 <p align="center"> <img src="Imgs/diagram.jpeg" alt="diagram" width="800"/> </>